shdong/shdong.github.io/README.md

 title('Mean of Random Uniform Data')
 ```

-#Save the file in the current folder.
+%Save the file in the current folder.
 To run the script, type its name at the command line:

 plotrand